Henry Thomas Gallagher: Founding Urney

 Gallagher was a leading Irish advocate for social credit, arguing that the Irish government needed to invest capital in Ireland to generate a technically developed and sustainable Irish manufacturing base.
 He argued for the declaration of Irish monetary independence and a break from the Bank of England with the Irish State taking over the Irish banking sector.
 This would allow for the extension of credit to Irish industry, which Gallagher had experienced was not forthcoming for Irish businesses from British banks.
 He asserted that Irish industry would never develop so long as Irish banking was still integrated with the British system.
 His business and political contemporaries did not share his views.
 When it became clear that de Valera was not persuaded, Gallagher stopped his lobbying.
 Disillusioned by the lack of support for monetary reform, from the 1950s he began to withdraw some of the facilities he developed for his employees, and instead allowed their use by his grandchildren.

-The company prospered during The Emergency from 1940 to 1945, being granted an extra sugar quota.
+The company had prospered during The Emergency from 1940 to 1945, being granted an extra sugar quota.
 This allowed Gallagher to illegally export sugar at huge profits to Britain.
 He evaded many of the profit and price controls.
 When his source of West African cocoa beans was cut off during World War II, as chairman-director of the Chocolate Manufacturers Association, and its only Irish member, he arranged new supplies from Canada and Brazil for glucose and cocoa.
 During this period, with no other market competitors, demand for Urney Chocolates grew hugely.
 Despite difficulties in sourcing machinery from Europe, they were able to continue and expand production using secondhand machines with modification.
 They suffered a marked decline in their market share after the war, when imports of chocolate resumed, but continued to supply the British market which was struggling to recover in the post-war period.